Skip to main content

 Backend responds with:

-• Current settings state (Settings message)
+• Persisted settings (Settings message)

 • Available games list (GameList message)